ChanukaKaviniduLiyanage/ChanukaKaviniduLiyanage/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a **BSc (Hons) Data Science** graduate [cite: 107] based in Sri Lanka, passionate about bridging the gap between backend logic and frontend aesthetics.
+I am a **BSc (Hons) Data Science** graduate based in Sri Lanka, passionate about bridging the gap between backend logic and frontend aesthetics.
 My unique strength lies in handling the full data lifecycle—from architecting streaming ETL pipelines with **Apache Spark & Kafka** to designing intuitive user interfaces with **Figma & React**.

 * 🔭 I’m currently working on **End-to-End Data Engineering Projects** and **UI/UX Design**.
 * 👯 I’m looking to collaborate on **Big Data processing, Real-time analytics, and Product Design**.
-* [cite_start]♟️ Fun Fact: I am the Co-Founder of **"Checkmate Alley,"** Sri Lanka's first-ever street chess event! [cite: 33, 34]
+* ♟️ Fun Fact: I am the Co-Founder of **"Checkmate Alley,"** Sri Lanka's first-ever street chess event!

 ---